-While the daily life cannot be entirely systematic, for unexpected circumstances may determine every domestic event, - meals waiting upon the convenience of any Turkish visitor, - the sweet serenity of these boautiful people is never broken, as you know.
-They may sigh a little that their Beloved Lord is kept so long, and tired so much, but the sigh is accompanied by a smile, while they explain that although it is hard for Him and takes His precious. precious time, He is only obeying the Commands of the Blessed Perfection, to be kind and hospitable to all comers, whe ther they Yet this mame strain continues day after be friends or enemies. day, week after week, year after year.
-Otherwise they pursue their daily tasks, render their sweet service, make their little sacrifices, teach their children and play with them too, - in short, carrying out, under these extraordinary conditions, a perfect ideal of human family life.
-They are so simple, so sane, so perfectly poised, that there is no need of any pose, - simply a calm acceptance of God's Will and Wisdom in every little thing, and a sure understanding of the future blessing which will be the fruit of their present patience, - blessing for all the people of the world.
-These are some of the results of living with such an Educator.
+While the daily life cannot be entirely systematic, for unexpected circumstances may determine every domestic event, - meals waiting upon the convenience of any Turkish visitor, - the sweet serenity of these beautiful people is never broken, as you know.
+They may sigh a little that their Beloved Lord is kit so long and tired so much, but the sigh is accompanied by a smile, while they explain that although it is hard for Him and takes His precious, precious time, He is only obeying the Commands of the Blessed Perfection, to be kind and hospitable, to all comers, whether they be friends or enemies.
+Yet this same strain continues day after day, week after week year after year.
+Otherwise they pursue their daily tasks render their sweet service make their little sacrifices, teach their children and play with them too, - short, carry out, under these extraordinary conditions, a perfect ideal of human family life.
+They are so simple, so sane so perfectly poised that there is no need of any pose, - simply a calm acceptance of Gods s Will and Wisdom in every little thing, and a sure understanding of the future blessing which will be the fruit of their present patience, - blessing for all the people of the world.
+These are son of the results of living with such an Educator.
 These are our daily object lessons.
-At the same time they show a most comforting. joyous, human side and it is a delight to see how they make merry over every little joke, getting out of it every bit of laughter it contains, encouraging each other to seize every opportunity of looking at the bright, light aspect of life, thus distracting their minds from the tragic side of their existence.
-Even the Master, Himself, hardly ever came to the table without beginning to chaff Miss Jack about being now on the roll of the prisoners (she is to stay a year and teach) and asking what she would do if they should surround her with Turkish soldiers; and one day Monever Khanum came in to lunch a little late and greeted us, for we had not seen her before on that day, and He immediately turned to her with a twinkle and asked how it was she was saying "Good morning" at that hour, and why she had not seen us sarlier.
-We explained that Miss Jack was to blame, having given her a long, strenuous English lesson.
-He laughingly said to Miss Jack: "If you keep her away from our guests I shall have to punish you."
-At which Miss Jack asked, "How?"
-And He promptly brought His hands smartly together with great glee as He said, in English: "Slap!
+At the same time they show a most comforting, joyous, human side and it is a delight to see how they make merry over every little joke, getting out of it, every bit of laughter it contains encouraging each other to seize every opportunity of looking at the bright, light aspect of life, thus (detracting their minds fry the tragic side of their existence.
+Even the Master, Himself, hardly ever came to the table without beginning to chaff Miss Jack about being now on the roll of the prisoners (she is to stay a year and teach) and asking what she would do if they should surround her with Turkish soldiers; and one day Monever Khánum came in to lunch a little late and greeted us, for we had not seen her before on that day, and He immediately turned to her with a twinkle and asked how it was she was saying "Good morning" at that hour, and why she had not seen us earlier.
+We explained that Miss.
+Zack was to blame, having given her a long, strenuous English lesson.
+He laughingly said to Miss Jack: 'If you keep her away from our guests I Ethan ham, to punish you.
+At which lass Jack asked, And He promptly brought His hands smartly together with great glee as He said, in English: "Slap!
 Slap!"
-He was pleased when we responded to Him in the same spirit and told us, over and over again, that He wished to see us always smiling and happy.
+He was pleased when we responded to Him in the same spirit and told u over and over again, that He wished to see us always smiling and happy.